ashishrajlife/geoapplication/README.md

 # step 2----------------

 #server setup
-npm install -g json-server (Install json-server globally using npm)
+run command in command promt (open global promt by using windows key and search) npm install -g json-server (Install json-server globally using npm)

 now go to db folder inside project and in the addressbar of folder having db.json and open command promt and hit command